 Supracondylar humeral fractures are a common paediatric elbow injury, but are almost never seen in adults.

-The peak age of incidence is between 5-7 years; the most common mechanism of injury is falling on an outstretched hand, with a small percentage occurring from landing directly onto a flexed elbow (<10%).
+The peak age of incidence is 5-7 years.
+The most common mechanism of injury is falling on an outstretched hand with the elbow in extension (a small percentage occur from landing directly onto a flexed elbow).

-Due to the close proximity of surrounding neurovascular structures, injury to these is common, and a careful thorough assessment is essential.
+Due to the close proximity of surrounding neurovascular structures, injury is common and a careful thorough assessment is essential.

 Patients typically present following a recent fall or direct trauma, resulting in sudden-onset severe pain and reluctance to move the affected arm.

 On examination, there may be signs of gross deformity, swelling, limited range of elbow movement (secondary to pain), and ecchymosis of the anterior cubital fossa.
-Look closely for evidence of an open injury.
+Ensure to look closely for evidence of an open injury.

 It is essential to carefully examine the median nerve, the anterior interosseous nerve (the deep motor branch of the median nerve), the radial nerve, and the ulnar nerve.

 Check the hand for features of vascular compromise, such as a cool temperature, pallor, delayed capillary refill time, or absent pulses.
 Urgent orthopaedic review is required for all supracondylar fractures, especially those with neurovascular compromise or evidence of an open fracture.